CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 ./run.sh

-Returning to the Repo settings page, you can also see the Runner waiting for tasks:
+Back on the Repo settings page, you can also see the Runner waiting for tasks:

 Status:

-• Idle: Waiting for tasks
+Idle: idle, waiting for tasks

-• Active: A task is currently running
+Active: A task is currently running

-• Offline: Runner is not online
+Offline: Runner is offline

 Workflow (GitHub Actions) Runner Switching to Self-hosted Runner

-Taking Automation-PullRequest.yml as an example:
+Using Automation-PullRequest.yml as an example:

 # Please refer to the previous text, omitted....